-Dr. Handelsman is also a professor in the Department of Molecular, Cellular, and Developmental Biology at Yale University.
+Jo Handelsman is a professor in the Department of Molecular, Cellular and Developmental Biology at Yale University.
 Dr. Handelsman is currently awaiting Senate confirmation as the Associate Director for Science, White House Office of Science and Technology Policy.

 Jo Handelsman wants faculty to approach teaching with the same rigor, spirit of experimentation, and creativity that they bring to their research by incorporating problem-solving and other active learning techniques and assessing their success.